veeradurga22/Age-Calc/README.md

 # Age-Calc

 Age Calculator is the python program which calculates the age of the person based on the dateofbirth..
-In this program the user will give the birthdate,birthday,birthyear as input based on it we compute the age of the person upto to today date
+In this program the user will give the birthdate,birthmonth,birthyear as input based on it we compute the age of the person upto to today date

 The modules used in this are:
 ----------------------------